AleksandarKostovic/SystemC-tutorial/README.md

 (In examples i will provide makefiles so you dont have to type long commands)

-Now, type `./hello` to run the exectutable and you get this:
+Now, type `./hello` to run the exectutable and you should get this:

 ```